ddenley/Multi-Person-Quiz/README.md

 ## Progress on week 4

 - Prototype bot for testing NLU.
-Questions are in the form "what is the country of Edinburgh ?" since there is no option for displaying flagss yet. __NOTA BENE__ : Stories and actions are purely experimental and do not align with the real Dialogue Management part of the project (Raphaël).
+Questions are in the form "what is the country of Edinburgh ?" since there is no option for displaying flags yet. __NOTA BENE__ : Stories and actions are purely experimental and do not align with the real Dialogue Management part of the project (Raphaël).
 - Added lookup table for the entity answer, which gathers all the different countries (see nlu file).
 Have to add synonyms in the future (e.g. US = USA = United States etc.)
 - 3 main intents for the moment : give_answer, concur/agree, contest/disagree (nlu file). __WARNING__ : entities are often recognized but intents can be misclassified (overlapping intents).
 E.g. "Yeah I think it is [Norway](answer)" could be misclassified as "give_answer" whereas it is "concur"
 - __NOTA BENE__: May uncomment the config file part about the pipeline from RegexExtrctor to FallbackClassifier (didn't notice results improvemet though)